Sweetpotato3/DualGPUOptimizer/dualgpuopt/REFACTORING.md

 2. **settings.py (722 lines)** - ✅ Completed
 3. **error_handler.py (558 lines)** - ✅ Completed
 4. **theme.py (549 lines)** - ✅ Completed
+5. **GUI Module** - ✅ Completed

 ## Completed Refactorings

+### GUI Module Refactoring

+We've successfully completed a significant improvement to the GUI module structure to avoid circular imports and ensure clean component separation.
+The primary focus was on:

+1. Resolving circular import issues that were causing problems between modules
+2. Fixing merge conflicts in the constants.py file
+3. Ensuring all modules can be imported independently for testing

+The key changes in this refactoring were:

+- `gui/__init__.py`: Reworked to use lazy loading pattern
+  - Replaced direct imports with on-demand import functionality
+  - Added accessor functions (e.g., `get_dashboard_view()`) to load components only when needed
+  - Used forward declarations to maintain type hints without circular references

+- `gui/constants.py`: Fixed merge conflicts and made independently importable
+  - Combined competing changes from different branches
+  - Standardized color and theme constants
+  - Ensured the module can be imported directly without dependencies

+- Optimized dependency management:
+  - Fixed PEP 508 compliance issues in pyproject.toml
+  - Resolved conflicts in requirements.txt
+  - Standardized version requirements

+Benefits achieved:

+1. **Eliminated Import Errors**: Removed all circular import issues
+2. **Improved Testability**: Each component can now be imported and tested in isolation
+3. **Better Startup Performance**: Components are loaded only when needed, improving initialization time
+4. **Clearer Dependencies**: Made component relationships explicit through accessor functions
+5. **Enhanced Maintainability**: Easier to understand dependencies between components

 ### Launcher Module Refactoring